TUC-ProAut/libRSF/docs/CUSTOM_ERROR_MODELS.md

 #### Gaussian Diagonal

-The diagonal Gaussian is a a simplified variante with a diagonal covariance matrix.
+The diagonal Gaussian is a a simplified variant with a diagonal covariance matrix.
 Often, this reduced version is sufficient to weight residuals without correlation and it is noticeably faster the the full version.

 #### Gaussian Full